kadena-community/kadena.js/packages/apps/docs/src/docs/reference/chainweb/chainweb-node.md

 ### mkCap

-Helper function for creating a pact capability object.
-Output can be used with the `mkSignerCList` function.
+Creates a Pact capability object.
+You can use the output from this helper function with the `mkSignerCList` function.

 ```ts
 mkCap('coin.TRANSFER', ['fromAcctName', 'toAcctName', 0.1]);